 So what’s better than having to deal with a clog?
 Avoiding one, of course!
 And today the specialists at Schneller & Knochelmann Plumbing, Heating & Air are going to help you do just that by listing the top four causes of a clogged drain.

 These Are The Most Common Cause of Clogged Drains

 Probably the thing we find that surprises homeowners most is that it is very rare to deal with a sudden clog.
 There are some occasions where this will happen, sure, and there are even a few on the list.
 But the majority of clogs are actually very old, and the result of long-term buildup.
-That’s why drain cleaning is so important, but that’s a talk for another time.
+That’s why drain cleaning for your Cincinnati or Northern Kentucky home is so important, but that’s a talk for another time.

 - Soap scum and grease.
 If we had to name a number one cause of a clogged drain, this would have to be it!
 The residue left by soap is an unfortunate eventuality, and a big part of why keeping clean drains is important.
 To do a bit of control on your own you can use a vinegar and water solution to keep it under control between professional cleanings—just don’t reach for commercial cleaners!

 - Foreign objects.
 Cotton swabs, cigarette butts, hygiene products—the list could easily go on.
 We know it’s easy to just drop these in your drain without a thought.
 But don’t!
 They’re probably the second most common cause for a clog—and are a much bigger headache than just putting these things in the garbage.

 - Tree roots.
 Invasive tree roots are typically somewhat out of your control, but they’re also an unfortunately common cause of drain line clogs, and particularly deep in the sewer main.
 To spot this problem watch out for puddles of gross water in the yard, odd odors in your home, and a large sudden presence of insects and pests.
 To do what little you can to keep this under control, keep up with keeping the yard free of plant matter that might take root near your drain pipes.